CameronRedmore/memory-deck/README.md

 This will ask the backend to run the scan you've selected.

 Once the process is complete, you will be able to see the number of matches found at the bottom of the QAM.

+Once values have been found, do something in-game that will change the value you're searching for.
+Then run another search.
+If you know the new value, you can use the `==` operator again.
+If you don't know the new value, you can use the other operators depending on the information you *do* know about the value.

 Keep repeating searches until there are less than *10* matches left.